Building a Workflow(s) for a Listing

 But here's the truth 👇

-This keeps your timelines clear, your start and end dates accurate, and your processes easy to follow.
+The most successful Nekst users break their listing process into three smaller, more manageable workflows.
+This keeps your timelines clear, your start and end dates accurate, and your process easy to follow.

-✳️ Workflow 1: Pre-Appointment Workflow
+✳️ Listing Workflow 1: Pre-Appointment Workflow

 🕒 Recommended Dates:

-End Date → Date of Listing Appointment
+End Date → Date of the Listing Appointment

 📋 Example Tasks:

-💡 Once the appointment is complete and the seller agrees to list, add the Pre-Listing Workflow to your transaction.
-From the
+💡 Once the appointment is done and the seller agrees to list, add the Pre-Listing Workflow from the Transaction page: click Add → Workflow to apply it as a secondary workflow.

-✳️ Workflow 2: Pre-Listing Workflow
+✳️ Listing Workflow 2: Pre-Listing Workflow

-This covers everything from the moment the seller agrees to list until the property is ready to go live in the MLS.
+Covers everything from the moment the seller agrees to list until the property is ready to go live in the MLS.

 🕒 Recommended Dates: